General FAQ – Foundation Vents – Garage Vents

 Do EZRvent Close? or Have Covers for Winter?

 EZRvent vents do not close or have covers for winter.
 EZRvent vents were designed for good looks, ease of installation, to block out all the critters, and maintaining maximum airflow year-round for the non-snow/ freeze zones were shuttered or closable vents can actually do more harm than good.
 Even in the snow/ freezing zones, most building codes specify non-closable vents due to local conditions (i.e. potential of radon, freeze-thaw, or other conditions) where ventilation is preferred to minimizing heat loss by these means.

 Most building codes require open ventilation and recommend insulating the underside of floors for energy efficiency and isolation from the coldness.
 Other typical options per codes is to have an air exchanged or an actively conditioned air space if closed.

 FEMA codes also require open ventilation / non-closing vents that remain open 100% of the time.
 "Must not block or impede the automatic flow of floodwaters into and out of the enclosed area."
 "Manual or automatic open and close based on temperature are unacceptable unless permanently disabled in the open position."

-Even if we had them, we would not recommend vent blockers for almost all areas.
+Even though we are worlking on an Easy Vent Cover (FV100-BO-WB) product for "conditioned" crawl space encapsulation, we would not recommend vent blockers or covers for almost areas.
 We suggest consulting your local building codes and reading our Open vs Closed Foundation Vents FAQ.

 Open vs Closed Foundation Vents?